Shashi0989/Pythia/R.md

 `plot_panel(...)`, `make_process_single(...)`, `make_summary(...)`,
-`make_eta_heatmap(...)` are the figure-drawing functions: given already-loaded data and an observable's catalogue entry, they draw the correct axis (histogram + error bars via `ax.stairs`/`ax.errorbar`, or the (η_W, η_Z) 2D joint-density heatmap via `ax.hist2d`), compute and annotate the KS statistic (`scipy.stats.ks_2samp` — tests whether the SPS and DPS samples for this observable could plausibly be drawn from the same underlying distribution; a low p-value means "no, they're statistically distinguishable"), and save to the correct path under `plots/`.
+`make_eta_heatmap(...)` are the figure-drawing functions: given already-loaded data and an observable's catalogue entry, they draw the correct axis (KDE curve via `_kde_curve`/`gaussian_kde`, or normalized histogram + error bars via `ax.stairs`/`ax.errorbar`, or the (η_W, η_Z) 2D joint-density heatmap via `ax.hist2d`), compute and annotate the KS statistic (`scipy.stats.ks_2samp` — tests whether the SPS and DPS samples for this observable could plausibly be drawn from the same underlying distribution; a low p-value means "no, they're statistically distinguishable"), and save to the correct path under `plots/`.

 `main()` ties it together: discover available (SPS, DPS) file pairs for matching N values, ask (or auto-pick, per `AUTO_MODE`) which pair(s),